Jaga2105/Findings/README.md

 In general, CSR is the simpler option to implement and more popular, but SSR is a good choice for certain use cases, such as when SEO is a primary concern, or when the app is targeting users on slow internet connections.

 It is also worth noting that, it is possible to have a hybrid approach between SSR and CSR which is called isomorphic or universal rendering.
 This approach allows to leverage the benefits of both SSR and CSR.

+**2. What is CORS ?**
+CORS, which stands for Cross-Origin Resource Sharing, is a crucial web security mechanism.
+It allows web browsers to securely access resources (like fonts, images, or APIs) from different origins or domains.

+✋ Why is CORS important?
+Well, imagine browsing a website and it needs to load data from a different domain.
+Without CORS, your browser would throw up a security error and block the request.
+CORS steps in to ensure these requests are made securely, while protecting your data from potential threats.

+🔒 So, how does CORS work?
+When your browser makes a request to a different domain, it first sends an "origin" header specifying where the request originated.
+The server then checks this header and decides whether to allow or deny the request based on its CORS policy.

+🌐 CORS policy typically includes information about which domains are allowed to access the server's resources.
+It can be set to permit requests from specific origins, or using wildcard characters, such as allowing requests from any origin.

+💪 By enforcing CORS, web developers can strike a balance between allowing legitimate cross-origin requests and preventing unauthorized access to sensitive data.